MiquiasAlves/MiquiasAlves/README.md

     <a href="https://www.linkedin.com/in/miquiasalves/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank" /></a>
 </div>

-👨🏼‍💻 Programming is my passion and every moment I am fascinated to discover what it is capable of
+👨🏼‍💻 Programming is my passion and every moment I am fascinated to discover what it is capable of and my admiration for software development only grows with each line of code written.

 - Looking for challenging projects

 - Student of Computer Science

 - Experience in Python languages

 - I am prepared to solve the problem

 - Constantly learning new languages and technologies